-Prices of New Homes Gain in Seattle, Sales Drop According to Newest Data
+Prices of New Homes Increase in Seattle, Sales Drop According to Recent Data

-As a percentage of overall housing closings, new home closings represented 8.7% of overall housing closings.
-As a part of the whole, new home closings were 9.7% a year earlier.
-For new and existing homes, closings declined in April after also declining in March year-over-year.
+Out of all housing closings, new home closings represented 2.4%.
+This is down from the a year earlier when new home closings accounted for 8.6% of total closings.
+For new and existing homes, closings dropped in May after also declining in April year-over-year.

 Pricing and Mortgage Trends

 The average per-unit price of newly sold homes increased year-over-year to $596,751 in May, up 43.8% from last year.
 This hike is higher than the 16.9% boost in April year-over-year.

 Along with new home prices, there was an increase year-over-year in the average mortgage size on newly sold homes.
 It increased 27.5% in May from a year earlier to $435,645.
 In April 2014, average mortgage size on newly sold homes saw a 14.1% surge year-over-year from a year earlier.